-Watch-out: Patagonia is a popular destination, and especially so mid-December to mid-January, so if you want to hike the most famous routes then try to visit outside the busiest period, or consider the more off-the beaten-track roues at this time of the year
+Watch-out: Patagonia is a popular destination, and especially so mid-December to mid-January, so if you want to hike the most famous routes then try to visit outside the busiest period, or consider the more off-the-beaten-track routes at this time of the year

 Winter in Patagonia (May-August) offers less daylight and colder temperatures.
-In the Chilean Lake Disstrict and Tierra del Fuego there's a lot of rain, however in the south and east of Patagonia there's generally less rain and visibiilty can be better than the peak of summer.
+In the Chilean Lake District and Tierra del Fuego there's a lot of rain however in the south and east of Patagonia there's generally less rain and visibiilty can be better than the peak of summer.

 Winter in Torres del Paine offers hardier hikers the chance to see the national park with no one else around.

 For most people, the flights to Chile and Argentina are long and so it's rare that customers come to us with only a week however if you wanted to hike the most famous trails of Patagonia in a week, you could.

 Most people have 2 to 3 weeks and we typically advise allowing one week per destination/national park.

 You'll need to fly into Santiago (for Chilean National Parks) and Buenos Aires (for the Argentine National Parks).
 Here you can read more about Travel to Patagonia.

 In short, "four seasons in one day" and lots of wind.
 The most important bit of kit to take to Patagonia is the Goretex jacket.
 You'll certainly have some clear blue days but you'll need to be ready for snow (on higher ground), rain and wind.

 Here you can find out more about Patagonia weather.